-The Intercultural Center is responsible for providing support services and effective communication to commuter students to facilitate their success and connection to the Saint Anselm Community.
+The Center for Intercultural Learning and Inclusion is responsible for providing support services and effective communication to commuter students to facilitate their success and connection to the Saint Anselm Community.
 Commuters are encouraged to utilize the Center's lounge area which is a multi-purpose space with tables, chairs and couches; computers, a television, lockers and kitchenette.
 Programs and events are planned throughout the year to improve the experience of commuter students at Saint Anselm College.
-Commuters are encouraged to send questions, comments or concerns to the Intercultural Center at interculturalcenter@anselm.edu.
+Commuters are encouraged to send questions, comments or concerns to the Center for Intercultural Learning and Inclusion at interculturalcenter@anselm.edu.